RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. note::

-    If OTOBO runs inside a Docker container, keep the default settings *localhost* for the OTRS server and */opt/otobo/var/tmp/copied_otrs* for the OTRS home directory.
+    If OTOBO runs inside a Docker container, keep the default settings ``localhost`` for the OTRS server and ``/opt/otobo/var/tmp/copied_otrs`` for the OTRS home directory.
     This is the path of the data that was copied in the optional step.

 .. note::

-    The default values for OTRS database user and password are taken from *Kernel/Config.pm* in the OTRS home directory.
+    The default values for OTRS database user and password are taken from ``Kernel/Config.pm`` in the OTRS home directory.
     Change the proposed settings if you are using a dedicated database user for the migration.
-    Also change the settings when you work with a database that was copied into the *otobo_db_1* Docker container.
+    Also change the settings when you work with a database that was copied into the ``otobo_db_1`` Docker container.

 .. note::

     In the Docker case, a database running on the Docker host won't be reachable via ``127.0.0.1`` from within the Docker container.
     This means that the setting ``127.0.0.1`` won't be valid for the input field ``OTRS Server``.
-    In that case, enter one of the alternative IP-addresses reported by the command ``hostname --all-ip-addresses`` for ``OTRS Server``.
+    In that case, enter one of the alternative IP addresses reported by the command ``hostname --all-ip-addresses`` for ``OTRS Server``.

 .. note::

     When migrating to a new application server, or to a Docker-based installation, quite often the database cannot be accessed from the target installation.
     This is usually due to the fact that the otobo database user can only connect from the host the database runs on.
     In order to allow access anyways it is recommended to create a dedicated database user for the migration.
-    E.g. ``CREATE USER 'otrs_migration'@'%' IDENTIFIED BY 'otrs_migration';`` and
-    ``GRANT SELECT, SHOW VIEW ON otrs.* TO 'otrs_migration'@'%';``.
+    E.g., ``CREATE USER 'otrs_migration'@'%' IDENTIFIED BY 'otrs_migration';`` and ``GRANT SELECT, SHOW VIEW ON otrs.* TO 'otrs_migration'@'%';``.
     This user can be dropped again after the migration: ``DROP USER 'otrs_migration'@'%'``.

-Custom settings in *Kernel/Config.pm* are carried over from the old OTRS installation to the new OTOBO installation.
+Custom settings in ``Kernel/Config.pm`` are carried over from the old OTRS installation to the new OTOBO installation.
-When you have custom settings, then please take a look at the migrated file */opt/otobo/Kernel/Config.pm*.
+When you have custom settings, then please take a look at the migrated file ``/opt/otobo/Kernel/Config.pm``.
-You might want to adapt custom pathes or LDAP settings.
+You might want to adapt custom paths or LDAP settings.
 In the best case you might find that some custom setting are longer needed.

 When the migration is complete, please take your time and test the entire system.
 Once you have decided that the migration was successful and that you want to use OTOBO from now on, start the OTOBO Daemon:

 .. code-block:: bash